A5H-2HILL/Splunk-UF-SIEM/README.md

   ![Splunk server ip config](https://github.com/user-attachments/assets/969c36e4-9e0d-447b-972f-5be14423d822)

-This command ensures that any time the splunk server starts up or reboots, the splunk module installed on the server will run as the user "splunk".
-Meaning that all that is needed to access splunk on the network connected device (Win10-PC) is to ensure that the splunk server is running.
+This command ensures that any time the Splunk server starts up or reboots, the Splunk module installed on the server will run as the user "splunk".
+Meaning that all that is needed to access Splunk on the network connected device (Win10-PC) is to ensure that the Splunk server is running.

   ![Splunk auto start command](https://github.com/user-attachments/assets/ed3f49c1-48c9-449d-913c-0b8cf2403c44)